GiorgosMichailidis/Analytical-Solutions-for-Rapidly-Rotating-Stars/README.md

 4. Mass_Volume.ipynb
 5. Structure_plot.ipynb

 You may also find some .png files where you can see some models produced with these notebooks.
+There are structures of stars at the critical rotation case, the rigid rotation and j-constant differential rotation case.